liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/10-invite-members.markdown

 # Inviting Members to Your Site [](id=inviting-members-to-your-site)

-You've built a new site and now you need to get the word out about it.
-What better way to get the word out about your site then to invite users to join it.
-The Invite Members widget lets you to do just that!

-The Invite Members widget is only visible to site administrators, and lets them send invitations to join the site.
+The Invite Members widget lets site administrators send invitations to join the site.
 You can add this widget to a page from the menu *Add*
 (![Add](../../../images/icon-add-app.png))
 &rarr; *Widgets* &rarr; *Collaboration*.
 Click the button